ATTENTION: Monroe Farm Market Online has moved to www.MonroeFarmMarket.com!

 The garlic scape is an allium delicacy that is highly prized and traditionally used in Southern, Eastern European, Middle Eastern, and Korean cuisine because of its subtle garlic flavor and tender-crisp texture.

-Garlic scapes store well.
+Storage: Garlic scapes store well.
 You can keep them in the refrigerator for approximately 1 month, though fresh-cut is always the best.
-You can remove the stalk tip above the pod before using.
+Remove the seed pod tip before using.

-Scapes tend to get tough and/or loose flavor if overcooked, so start simple.
+Preparation: Scapes tend to get tough and/or loose flavor if overcooked, so start simple.
 To learn how much cooking is enough and how much is too much, cut scapes to desired lengths and sauté in a little olive oil over medium heat, adding salt and pepper to taste.
 The end result should be a side dish that is elegant and tasty.
-Try some of these other ideas:

 Step by Step Instructions

 - Roasted Garlic Scapes: Take the scapes and put them in a lightly oiled roasting pan, top with salt (kosher or seas salt works best but any will do).
 Put the loaded and covered pan in a hot (425 °F) oven for 30 to 45 minutes or until they are beginning to turn brown.
 Serve as a side or main dish.
 Tastes like roasted garlic but creamier.